garrandall/popular-music-data/tracks/piece-of-my-heart-shaggy-marsha.md

 Despite the fact say in life you give me pleasure
 I'm the only man and I possess the keys to you treasure So give the contender on the trail
-Captivate your mind, I'll make your heart grow fonder {Ooh..}
-Still you're trying to find out whose covers that I'm under So you start to wonder, heart beat like thunder {Yeah}
+Captivate your mind, I'll make your heart grow fonder Still you're trying to find out whose covers that I'm under So you start to wonder, heart beat like thunder
 So I blow my cover
 'Cause I'm the great pretender, girl, surrender, yeah

-{Take it} Take another little piece of my heart now, baby {Oh, oh, break it} Break another little bit of my heart now, honey (Hey, darling, give it up, give it up, give it up) {Oh, oh, have it} Have another little bit of my heart now, baby You know you got it if it makes you feel good
+ Take another little piece of my heart now, baby
+ Break another little bit of my heart now, honey
+(Hey, darling, give it up, give it up, give it up) Have another little bit of my heart now, baby
+You know you got it if it makes you feel good

 You play detective boo, want a new suit